iProov/dotnet-maui/README.md

 	public void OnProcessing(double progress, string? message)
 	{
 		// The SDK updates your app with the streaming progress to the server and the user authentication.
-		// Called multiple time as the progress updates.
+		// Called multiple times as the progress updates.
 You could update a determinate progress indicator.
 	}

 	public void OnCanceled(Canceler canceler)